Curriculum & Requirements

 The general objectives of the clinical MA/PhD program are to provide intensive coverage of the knowledge base of psychopathology, assessment, and therapy; the acquisition of clinical skills in assessment, therapy, and ethics; and coverage of the broad field of psychology through courses in experimental design and statistics and the nonclinical areas of psychology.

 To accomplish these objectives, the plan of study includes a series of clinical and nonclinical courses and practica supervised by professional psychologists in university and community agencies.
+Please note the program is a full-time in -person training program.

 For two years, students carry out clinical work under the direct supervision of department clinical faculty.
 As they progress through the program, students are given opportunities to specialize in their area(s) of interest.
 For example, students can plan their courses and practicum and internship placements to meet the Clinical Neuropsychology Synarchy’s criteria for an area of emphasis in clinical neuropsychology.
 Similarly, courses and clinical training opportunities are available for students who wish to specialize in child clinical psychology.